AnandChowdhary/limitless/README.md

 1. Create a `data` directory if it doesn't exist
 2. Fetch your lifelogs from the Limitless API
-3. Save them in JSON files organized by date (YYYY-MM-DD.json)
+3. Save them in markdown files organized by date (YYYY-MM-DD.md)
 4. Show progress as it exports the data

 ## Output structure

 ```
 data/
-  2024-01-01.json
-  2024-01-02.json
-  2024-01-03.json
+  2024-01-01.md
+  2024-01-02.md
+  2024-01-03.md
   ...
 ```

-Each JSON file contains an array of lifelogs for that specific day, with all the details including markdown content and headings.
+Each markdown file contains the day's conversations and content, formatted with:

+- Headings for different sections
+- Speaker names and timestamps for each message
+- Proper markdown formatting for easy reading

 ## Features